maxgreive/utxo-web/src/pages/index.md

       quote: We particularly liked the systematic and structured approach, so that we learned more relevant information about our product and our customers in the JTBD Interview Sprint in just 2 days (6 interviews) than in the previous 3 years.
 After less than a week, we were able to directly triple our advertising campaign effectiveness with the results.
 Not only did we improve our marketing and sales, but we also got a better product out of it.
       image: /assets/img/images/testi_avatar01.png

+# Blog Posts Section
+blog:
+  title: Read Our Latest Updates
+  subtitle: News & Blogs
+  description: Ever find yourself staring at your computer screen a good consulting slogan to come to mind?
+Oftentimes.
 ---
 Herzlich Willkommen!